 Often there’s a sense that L&D is a world to itself.
 It’s self-contained and although most employees have some contact with it, its influence in the wider organization is limited.
 This is partly the fault of L&D and the way it positions and markets itself – or not.

 Learning and development is perceived as discrete from the workplace.
 It has been a series of episodic events.
 Something that people attend before they start a new job or go back to work after long leave.
 Managers complain that training takes people away from work and productivity suffers.
 And then there’s the perennial question of how effective and relevant training is when it’s so removed from the workflow.

 The picture is of training being a hermetically-sealed and self-perpetuating process.
 If it does nothing to counter that image, it risks being marginalized.
-But, much worse, L&D will fail to fulfil its critical function of addressing the organization’s pressing learning needs.
+But, much worse, L&D will fail to fulfil its stakeholder role in addressing the organization’s pressing learning needs.

 Realizing L&D’s value

 For businesses to be competitive they require agility and the ability to change in response to market forces.
 L&D should be a key player in that response.
 It too needs to be agile and ready for change.
 So, what can it do to make itself more responsive and its expertise properly utilized and valued?